City & County of Denver Wastewater Yard

 - Bacteria and other pathogens can wash into swimming areas and create health hazards.

 - Debris and trash…washed into water bodies can choke, suffocate, or disable aquatic life like ducks, fish, turtles, and birds.

 - Household hazardous wastes like insecticides, pesticides, paint, solvents, used motor oil, and other auto fluids can poison aquatic life.
 Land animals and people can become sick or die from eating diseased fish or polluted water.

 - Polluted stormwater often affects drinking water sources.
 This, in turn, can effect human health and increase drinking water treatment costs.”
 3

 Laddie Fromelius, of Bio Clean Environmental, is a veteran of the stormwater industry and a Denver local who knew the city would be skeptical.
 This was a massive challenge and City & County of Denver maintenance crews were only familiar with cartridge based media filter systems whose cleaning and maintenance processes were labor intensive, frequent, and problematic.
 They had struggled for years, with far from practical solutions – as cartridge based media filters required more intense labor and a more frequent maintenance regiment than the city budget had planned for.
-“The city and county could really benefit from witnessing the immense differences a Bio Clean Kraken filter would offer them,” Laddie remembers stating.
-He knew what the Kraken Membrane Filter’s capabilities were and what it could do – to not only address the challenges of the site and its pollutants, but satisfy the crews tasked with maintenance.
+“The city and county could really benefit from witnessing the immense differences a Bio Clean Kraken Filter would offer them,” Laddie remembers stating.
+He knew what the Kraken Filter’s capabilities were and what it could do – to not only address the challenges of the site and its pollutants, but satisfy the crews tasked with maintenance.

-1. NJCAT Verification Certificate: Kraken Web Page
+1. New Jersey Corporation for Advanced Technology (NJCAT) Verification Certificate: Kraken Filter Web Page

 2. South Platte River Wikipedia